apache/spark/docs/streaming-programming-guide.md

 the `(word, 1)` pairs) and the `runningCount` having the previous count.
 For the complete Scala code, take a look at the example [stateful_network_wordcount.py]({{site.SPARK_GITHUB_URL}}/blob/master/examples/src/main/python/streaming/stateful_network_wordcount.py).

+Note that using `updateStateByKey` requires the checkpoint directory to be configured, which is discussed in detail in the [checkpointing](#checkpointing) section.

 #### Transform Operation
 {:.no_toc}